mmiillmm/mmiillmm/README.md

-# Helloooo!
+# Hey!
 My name is Kris!
 <br />

 ## I'm currently a high school student, learning to be a software engineer!

--  🎃  I'm mostly interested in general coding, machine learning and artificial intelligence!
+-   I'm mostly interested in general coding, machine learning and artificial intelligence!
--  😸  I don't think I have enough knowledge to colaborate with people, but in the future, I'll be sure to try!
+-   I don't think I have enough knowledge to colaborate with people, but in the future, I'll be sure to try!
--  🤖  Python, JavaScript, HTML, C# and Visual Basic.
+-   Python, JavaScript, HTML, C# and Visual Basic.
+I'm learning Java and Rust as of right now, besides C#.
--  🥰  You can reach me on Twitter: https://twitter.com/iloafuuu
+-   You can reach me on Twitter: https://twitter.com/iloafuuu

 ### Languages and Tools: